 The Fargo-Moorhead community is greatly interconnected and agencies regularly collaborate or refer clients to each other.
 Previously, multiple agencies were assessing the needs of an individual client and were aware of their clients' needs.
 Over the last three-five years a shift occurred in the way needs were determined and how clients were assessed.
 The community transitioned into a new system, CARES, which is Coordinated Assessment and Referral and Evaluation System.
 With this new way of assessing needs and recording/retrieving data, only one needs assessment is done and the information goes into a system that can be accessed by all human service providers.
-Needs are assessed using a SPDAT or VI-SPDAT, a Service Prioritization Decision Assistance Tool.
-The VI-SPDAT is a triage tool designed to assist with prioritization based upon vulnerability and risks to housing instability, it combines the medical risk factors of the VI or Vulnerability Index with the social risk factors of the SPDAT.
-This system helps clients to get what they need faster and helps to prevent or reverse homelessness.
-Clients are assessed and the result is a number used to rank by priority.
-Those who are most in need of help are the ones to get it first.
-This tool has improved the service delivery system and has further connected agencies.
-The City of Moorhead and the City of Fargo invested CDBG funding into the development of CARES.
+In March 2022 the Housing Prioritization Tool (HPT) was implemented.
+CARES staff began to update the triage tool that was used in the FM prevention pilot.
+In the spring of 2024, this Housing Crisis Triage was finalized for the Access stage of coordinated entry.
+The HPT was also updated in 2024.